'Triangle of Sadness' wins Palme d'Or at Cannes Film Fest

-“I would like to thank my donkeys,” said Skolimowski, who used six donkeys while making the film.
+“I would like to thank my donkeys,” said Skolimowski, who proceeded to thank all six donkeys used in the film by name.

-Saturday's closing ceremony brings to a close a Cannes that has attempted to fully resuscitate the annual France extravaganza which was canceled in 2020 by the pandemic and saw modest crowds last year.
+Saturday's closing ceremony brought to a close a Cannes that attempted to fully resuscitate the annual France extravaganza that was canceled in 2020 by the pandemic and saw modest crowds last year.
 This year's festival also unspooled against the backdrop of the war in Ukraine, which sparked red-carpet protests and a dialogue about the purpose of cinema in wartime.

 Last year, the French body horror thriller "Titane" took the top prize at Cannes, making director Julia Decournau only the second female filmmaker ever to win the Palme.
 In 2019, Bong Joon Ho's "Parasite" triumphed in Cannes before doing the same at the Academy Awards.